kolide/launcher/docs/package-builder.md

 string to be something else (for example, your company name), you can use the `--identifier` flag to specify this value.

-#### Cross Platform Binaries
+#### Cross Platform Binaries and Targets

 `package-builder` can package cross platform.
-If you're obtaining binaries from notary, this should be straigh forward, and you can specify multiple targets in a single invocation.
+If you're obtaining binaries from notary, this should be straight forward, and you can specify multiple targets in a single invocation.
 However, if you're using locally build binaries you will need to run `package-builder` for each target platform.

+Targets can be specificity as a _platform-init-packaging_ triple.

 #### Docker Temp Directories